Stephen Jordan (writer)

-Stephen Jordan (born 5 August 1986) is an English science fiction, fantasy, horror and comedy writer, playwright and director.
+Stephen Jordan is an English science fiction, fantasy, horror and comedy writer, playwright and director.

 Career

-In 2009, he co-founded ManMoth Productions, a theatre production group, with Patrick Baker.
 In 2012, Jordan debuted his first solo production, a science fiction comedy play called 'Dead Static', about two strangers who have an hour to live in deep space.
 The production played to sold-out audiences and was well received.
 In 2013, Jordan debuted 'Pilgrim Shadow' at the Tristan Bates Theatre, sequel to Dead Static.
 A sequel to 'Pilgrim Shadow', called 'King Chaos', debuted in 2015, completing The Future Boys Trilogy.

-In 2013, Jordan co-founded a new theatre production group, Bad Bat Productions, with Ellen Gallagher.
-Bad Bat's first theatre production was Jordan's 'The Probleming', a horror comedy that debuted as part of the 2014 Camden Fringe Festival.
-Jordan made his stage debut as a performer in Bad Bat's sketch show Global Mega Incorporated, which he also directed.

-Jordan holds a BA in Creative & Media Writing, and an MA in Creative Writing within Science Fiction & Fantasy, both from Middlesex University.
 His humorous fantasy short story 'The Good Death Guide' won a 2014 Watty Award, presented by online writing community Wattpad.
-He has also contributed short stories to Paul Finch's Terror Tales series, appearing in an anthology that was nominated for a British Fantasy award in 2015.
+He has also contributed short stories to Paul Finch's Terror Tales series, appearing in an anthology that was nominated for a British Fantasy award in 2015..

-In 2016, he co-produced Kim Newman and Sean Hogan's horror play 'The Ghost Train Doesn't Stop Here Anymore'.
-He also co-hosted the Film Wars podcast, an entertainment podcast about films, with Gareth Alexander.
 In 2017, he successfully crowd-funded via Kickstarter the live recording and digital distribution of an audio sitcom, 'The Future Boys', based on the eponymous heroes from The Future Boys Trilogy.
 In 2018, he wrote a Doctor Who story for Big Finish Productions.